 When is the add deadline?

 The Faculty of Mathematics permits students to add a course up to the end of the first two weeks of a term.
 The course add deadline for each term is available under important dates.
 To add a course after the deadline, you will need to submit a petition form to the Mathematics Standings and Promotions Committee (S&P) with written consent of the instructor.

 Changing ('swapping') sections of a course is considered an add.
 Therefore, the add deadline applies.

 Online Learning courses can be taken while a student is on-campus and on a work term.
 Co-op students on a work term are limited to one course (0.5 units), unless they have written support from their employer to take two courses (one unit).

 Wilfrid Laurier University (Laurier) provides spaces in a number of courses for University of Waterloo students who complete a form to properly enrol.
 These courses appear on Waterloo's Schedule of Classes.
 It is also possible to enrol in other Laurier courses by cross-registration.
 Laurier's School of Business and Economics (SBE) provides a limited number of spaces in selected sections of various Business (BUS) courses for Waterloo students each term.

-For more information about adding courses, please see Faculty regulations in the Undergraduate Studies Academic Calendar.
+For more information about adding courses, please see Faculty policies in the Undergraduate Studies Academic Calendar.